EshiNanase/quiz_chatbot/README.md

-REDIS_HOST = host of you redis db, you'll get it once you create redis db REDIS_PORT = port of you redis db, you'll get it once you create redis db REDIS_PASSWORD = password of you redis db, you need to create redis db and remember the password
+REDIS_HOST = host of you redis db, you'll get it once you create redis db REDIS_PORT = port of you redis db, you'll get it once you create redis db REDIS_PASSWORD = password of you redis db, you need to create redis db and remember the password PATH_TXT = path for your questions file, should be in txt with architecture like this: question---answer\n
 ```
 ## Running